 Fuller eventually joined the cast of “Emergency!“, although he wasn’t fully comfortable with the direction the show was heading.
 He later starred in “Jake’s Way” and had a recurring role in “Walker, Texas Ranger” alongside Chuck Norris.
 Fuller retired from acting in 2001.
 Off-screen, Fuller has been married twice and has three children.

 He and his second wife, Jennifer Savidge, moved from Los Angeles to Texas in 2004, where they now raise horses on their ranch.
-Despite being retired, Fuller remains connected to his fans, regularly attending Western festivals.
+Now 91, Fuller remains the only original lead cast member still alive, and despite being retired, he stays connected to his fans, regularly attending Western festivals.

 His contract was not renewed and his character was written out with the explanation that Jonesy had accompanied Andy Sherman to boarding school in St. Louis.